-a.
+- a.
 Chair the School Safety Team as provided in N.J.S.A.
-18A:37-21;

-Lead the investigation of incidents of harassment, intimidation, or bullying in the school; and

-Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, or bullying in the school.

-3. A School Safety Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the ongoing, systemic process and practices in the school, and to address school climate issues such as harassment, intimidation, or bullying.
+18A:37-21; - b.
+Lead the investigation of incidents of harassment, intimidation, or bullying in the school; and - c.
+Act as the primary school official responsible for preventing, identifying, and addressing incidents of harassment, intimidation, or bullying in the school. - 3.
+A School Safety Team shall be formed in each school in the district to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school, and to address school climate issues such as harassment, intimidation, or bullying.
 Each School Safety Team shall meet at least two times per school year.
 The School Safety Team shall consist of the Principal or the Principal's designee who, if possible, shall be a senior administrator in the school and the following appointees of the Principal: a teacher in the school; a school Anti-Bullying Specialist; a parent of a pupil in the school; and other members to be determined by the Principal.
-The school Anti-Bullying Specialist shall serve as the chair of the School Safety Team.
+The school Safety Team.